-Acura TLX owners have reported 231 problems related to power train (under the power train category).
+Acura TLX owners have reported 242 problems related to power train (under the power train category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Acura TLX based on all problems reported for the TLX.

-1 Power Train problem of the 2019 Acura TLX
+all problems of the 2021 Acura TLX

 I am filing a formal safety complaint regarding the execution of NHTSA recall 24-002 (connecting rod bearing replacement) by an authorized Acura dealership, and a fundamental safety flaw in Acura’s official service bulletin for this recall.
 My vehicle underwent "repair #1" under this recall, which involved opening the engine block and replacing the rod bearings due to a factory defect that causes metal-on-metal wear.
 However, upon picking up my vehicle, I discovered the dealership left the old, dirty oil filter attached to the engine.
 I reviewed Acura’s service bulletin 24-002 and realized the "required materials" list explicitly omits a new oil filter for repair #1.
 Because dealerships strictly follow this bulletin for warranty reimbursement, they are systematically leaving old filters on engines that just received new bearings.
 This means old, metal-contaminated oil trapped in the filter is immediately recirculated through the brand-new precision bearings.
 This procedural flaw directly jeopardizes the integrity of the engine, completely undermining the purpose of the safety recall and putting drivers at risk of sudden engine failure at highway speeds.
 I have time-stamped video and photographic evidence of my vehicle’s mileage (61,325) and the untouched, original oil filter immediately after returning home from the dealership.
 Acura corporate was contacted regarding this procedural negligence and failed to provide a resolution.
 I am requesting the NHTSA investigate Acura's repair procedures for recall 24-002 to prevent further unsafe vehicle modifications.

-See all problems of the 2019 Acura TLX 🔎.
+all problems of the 2019 Acura TLX

 My vehicle was performing as expected, but there was a smell of burning oil or rubber.
 When I took the car into the dealership the found that the transmission was slipping and the transfer box was failing.
 In the video they sent of the initial inspection there is obvious brown sludge leaking from the transmission.
 I was told that a complete transmission and transfer case was required.